Ethics Top 10: Common Board Violations & How to Prevent Them (Coleman, Nov 16)

 Dr. Wayne Coleman is a graduate of Palmer College of Chiropractic West and has been practicing in Pleasanton since 1988.
 He is a part time faculty member at Life Chiropractic College West and teaches Technique and Ethics & Jurisprudence to the senior classes at the college.

 See below for a list of credits available for this seminar.
 If your state is not listed, contact the Life West CE office to discuss pursuing Board approval.

 Life Chiropractic College West is accredited by the CCE and the Western Association of Schools and Colleges (WASC).

 Many states generally accept programs sponsored by a college that is accredited by the Council on Chiropractic Education (CCE).
 These states and provincial boards do not require an application from CCE colleges.
 While it is higly likely that credits will be accepted, Life Chiropractic College West cannot guarantee that any session of this offering will be accepted by these licensing board(s).
 Life West urges licensees to familiarize themselves with the laws governing continuing education in the jurisdictions where they hold licensure.
-States and provinces included are: CO, CT, DE, DC, ID, IL, IN, IA, MD, MA, MI, MS, MT, NE, OH, OR, RI, SC, UT, VT, VA, WA, WY, BC, NB, ON, QC.
+States and provinces included are: CO, CT, DE, DC, ID, IL, IN, IA, MD, MA, MI, MS, MT, NE, NJ, OH, OR, RI, SC, UT, VT, VA, WA, WY, BC, NB, ON, QC.

 Available Credit Hours

 - 2.00 CA Chiropractic Board, Category A EthicsCalifornia Board of Chiropractic Examiners, Category A Ethics